-In this tutorial I explain how to easily and quickly blend two or more exposures in Photoshop with Raya Pro.
+In this tutorial, I explain how to easily and quickly blend two or more exposures in Photoshop with Raya Pro.
 If you don’t know what Raya Pro is, here’s my review.

 Taking two, or more, pictures with different exposures is a common method to capture images where the dynamic range is too wide for the camera.
 This is needed when a single picture is not enough to photograph and correctly expose both the lights and the shadows.

-Dynamic range in photography describes the ratio between the maximum and minimum measurable light intensities (white and black, respectively).
+The dynamic range in photography describes the ratio between the maximum and minimum measurable light intensities (white and black, respectively).
 In the real world, one never encounters true white or black — only varying degrees of light source intensity and subject reflectivity.

 When do you need two or more exposures?